SheNYC is the City’s premier festival showcasing new, original works by gender-marginalized writers, composers, & directors.

 About the SheNYC Summer Theater Festival

-What is a Theater Festival?
+What is a theater festival?

 A theater festival is an opportunity for playwrights to self-produce their work in full onstage, for a paying audience.
 Festivals have multiple shows which all share resources (like the theater itself, front-of-house staff and supplies, and technical equipment), making the process far less expensive for everyone than producing your show on your own.
 If you’ve done developmental readings already and feel like you’re ready to take the next step of seeing your piece fully staged, a festival is probably the right fit for you!